cloudera-labs/hms-mirror/troubleshooting.md

 Caused by: java.lang.RuntimeException: org.apache.hadoop.hive.ql.security.authorization.plugin.HiveAccessControlException:Permission denied: user [dstreev] does not have [ALL] privilege on [hdfs://HDP50/apps/hive/warehouse/tpcds_bin_partitioned_orc_10.db/web_site]

-After checking permissions of 'dstreev': Found that the 'dstreev' user was NOT the owner of the files in these directories on the LOWER cluster.
+After checking permissions of 'dstreev': Found that the 'dstreev' user was NOT the owner of the files in these directories on the LEFT cluster.
 The user running the process needs to be in 'dfs.permissions.superusergroup' for the lower clusters 'hdfs' service.
 Ambari 2.6 has issues setting this property: https://jira.cloudera.com/browse/EAR-7805

 Follow workaround above or add user to the 'hdfs' group.
 Or use Ranger to allow all access.
 On my cluster, with no Ranger, I had to use '/var/lib/ambari-server/resources/scripts/configs.py' to set it manually for Ambari.